 A) Early History of Christian Engagement with thought on the origins and development of living things

-It is possible that Roman stoic thinkers were influenced by Greek thinking, and adopted Aristotle and Plato’s beliefs that animals were in fixed forms, and emerged or were created with purpose.
+While there existed Roman Epicurean philosophers like Lucretius, who adopted Empedocles’ concept of the origin of creatures, the Stoic school of thought was far more influential on Roman thinking.
+It is possible that Roman stoic thinkers were influenced by Greek thinking, and adopted Aristotle and Plato’s beliefs that animals were in fixed forms, and emerged or were created with a purpose.
 This school, championed by thinkers Cicero (d.
 43BC), Pliny (d.
 113) and Seneca (d.
 65), is believed by historians to have had a significant impact on Christian thinking.
 However, not all Christian thinkers adopted this idea.
 The notable Christian thinker, Augustine of Hippo (d.
 430), wrote of the potential of change in animal species over time from the starting conditions of God’s creation.
 Augustine still believed in the creation of Adam (a.s.) by God.
 Augustine and Origen (d.
 254), believed that the ‘six days’ of creation were not 24-hour days.

 B) Early History of Islamic Engagement with thought on the origins and development of living things

 Muslims studied the texts of the ancient Greeks, or made their own observations about the natural world from direct experience.
 In the classical Islamic era, Muslim thinkers like Al Jahiz (d.
 868), Ibn Khaldun (d.
 1406), al-Tusi (d.
 1274) and Al Miskawayh (d.
-1030) and the group known as ‘the Bethren of Purity’ also put forward theories of the hierarchy of all created things.
-These thinkers appeared to explicitly argue of the development of animals from plants, and plants from inanimate objects.
-Ibn Khaldun, for example, posited the gradual process of creation.
-He also appeared to write that man developed from animals, but also affirmed the creation and existence of Adam (a.s.) as the father of all mankind.
+1030) and the group known as ‘the Brethren of Purity’ also put forward theories of the hierarchy of all created things.

 Ibn Khaldun wrote in his Muqaddimah: ‘Minerals turn into plants, and plants into animals, but animals cannot turn into anything finer than themselves’

-C) History of Christian Engagement with the Theory of Evolution in 19th Century
+C) History of Christian Engagement with the Theory of Evolution in the 19th Century

 The questions of the age of the Earth, how to interpret the ‘six days’ of creation, and how life diversified, was not something commonly agreed amongst Christians.
 Many Christians during the renaissance were uncontroversially able to hold different interpretations on these questions.

 However, as the 19th century progressed, a number of Naturalist (materialist) movements became increasingly popular which sought to challenge theism and Christianity in particular.
-The Naturalist speculation on the common origin of all animals, and the early history of mankind, began to be used as intellectual weapon against theism (despite the fact that many theists believed in it themselves).
+The Naturalist speculation on the common origin of all animals and the early history of mankind began to be used as an intellectual weapon against theism (despite the fact that many theists believed in it themselves).

 Huxley used Darwin’s idea in a novel way, to undermine religion and Christianity in the West and ‘Secularise the sciences’ (i.e. Scientific Naturalism) which helped precipitate a secularisation of Western society in many countries.